eleonmore/eleonmore/README.md

 ###

-- 🌱 Here you will find all my university and work projects
 - 🎉 I have a Bachelor's degree in Computer Science for Digital Communication (University of Milan, October 2023)
 - 👩🏻‍💻 I'm a Computer Science master's student at the University of Milan
 - 📫 If you want to reach me: